jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 ## Future Improvements

 - Locally-hosted alternative to Google Gemini
-  - *Considering CLIP + GPT or similar*
+  - *Likely CLIP + GPT or similar running on an Apple M1, which is the only accelerated platform I have available at the moment*
 - Support for image changes without related detection event
-  - *Camera images occasionally update when a detection event did not occur and this would download those and update the latest camera's image without the describe or notification steps.*
+  - *Camera images occasionally update when a detection event did not occur.
+This would download those and update the latest camera's image without the describe or notification steps.*
 - Support for multiple simultaneous detection types (e.g., image with a vehicle and person)
 - Refinements to make the flow more asynchronous and modular—especially the portion that copies files into event-specific directories
-- Reducing amount of data sent in payload / stored in flow context for improved memory efficiency
+- Reduce amount of data sent in payload / stored in flow context for improved memory efficiency less redundancy

 ## Summary